20+ Webflow SEO Tips for Higher Rankings in 2026

 Force HTTPS toggle redirects all HTTP traffic to HTTPS automatically, ensuring all visitors access your site securely.
 This setting should be enabled for all production sites.

-HTTP to HTTPS redirection uses 301 permanent redirects that preserve SEO value while upgrading connection security.
+HTTP to HTTPS redirection uses Webflow 301 permanent redirects that preserve SEO value while upgrading connection security.
 Search engines recognize and reward HTTPS usage with minor ranking boosts.

 Testing secure connections involves: